kurnhyalcantara/lkim-asadiyah/README.md

 Project LKIM As'adiyah Web App is the organization website for portofolio and user managements.
 The template is created based on [Hoverboard Project](https://github.com/gdg-x/hoverboard) team experience

-Our goal is to allow organizers to set up a professional website with minimum resources.
+Our concern is to allow organizers to set up a professional website with minimum resources.
 To get started you need only basic knowledge of web technologies and a free Firebase account.

 ## Features